-Over the past five years, we’ve briefly crossed paths at a handful of other exhibits, but we never spoke long enough for me to really get inside his head and learn about the experiences and process that have led to such brilliant works of art.
-Needless to say, I was excited to have the opportunity to sit down for coffee with Andrew and get a closer look behind the curtain.
+Over the past five years, we’ve briefly crossed paths at a handful of other exhibits, but we never spoke long enough for me to really get inside his head and learn about the experiences and process that led to such brilliant works of art.
+Needless to say, I was excited for the opportunity to sit down with him and get a closer look behind the curtain.

 When Andrew’s parents went out on Saturday nights, he and his younger brother Evan stayed in with a babysitter and watched PBS’ Masterpiece Mystery!
 “I loved that show,” says Andrew.
-“I’d be in my pajamas with salt and vinegar chips watching Mystery!
+“I’d be in my pajamas, with salt & vinegar chips, watching Mystery!
 In the opening credits, they had those little guys in the black and white cartoon, and it always stuck in my head.”
-Andrew’s interpretation of those little black guys has been a recurring theme in many of his paintings.
+His interpretation of those little black guys has been a recurring theme in many of his paintings.

 Planes, vespas and automobiles